rmrector/script.artwork.beef/README.md

 time, if many items are missing some artwork.

 Episode fanart requires using a scraper that grabs the TheTVDB ID for each episode, like the standard TheTVDB scraper.
-Automatically adding episode fanart must be enabled per series through the add-on settings, as they add a bundle of new API calls to The Movie Database and just aren't available for many series.
+You must enable adding episode fanart automatically by series through the add-on settings, as they add a bundle of new API calls to The Movie Database and just aren't available for many series.

 There are add-on settings to specify exactly which types of artwork and how many to download automatically.

-### Skin support

-For the most part skins will still access images in the same Kodi standard way.
-Extrafanart has been replaced by [multiple fanart](http://forum.kodi.tv/showthread.php?tid=236649), which does require skins to access them differently.

-Episode fanart may just work, depending on how your skin accesses fanart when listing episodes.
-`$INFO[ListItem.Art(fanart)]` pulls the episode fanart if it exists, otherwise Kodi falls back to the series fanart.

 ### From NFO and image files